Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 Maybe this means you didn’t stand up to the co-worker who lied to you, or you’ve accepted years of your spouse’s verbal abuse.

-Perhaps you haven’t said no to a “friend” that keeps borrowing money without paying it back, or you tolerate a relative that says vicious things behind your back.
+Perhaps you haven’t said no to a “friend” who keeps borrowing money without paying it back, or you tolerate a relative who says vicious things behind your back.

 By contrast, you stand up for yourself when you love yourself enough.
 You establish boundaries that protect your peace, connection, and meaning.

-Start small and work towards the bigger areas of your life.
+Start small and work towards the more significant areas of your life.
 You may want to speak with a therapist to get a strategy to stand up for yourself.

 Sign #4: You Don’t Get Enough Sleep

 You might be wondering what getting enough sleep has to do with self-love.
-If you’re always pushing yourself to exhaustion, doing too much, and feeling stressed, don’t let yourself rest.
+Don't let yourself rest if you’re always pushing yourself to exhaustion, doing too much, and feeling stressed.

 Pause and ask yourself why.